Buyers Guides Motherboards

 Introduction

-With the majority of AMD’s newest motherboards sitting at rather high price points, in this article we’ll be taking a look at options from AMD’s cheapest chipset.
+In this article we’ll be taking a look at options from AMD’s cheapest chipset.
 We’ve rounded up the best B650 motherboards to buy, we’ll be taking a look at a number of options at varying price points with a plethora of features.

-Best B650 Motherboard: Gigabyte B650 Gaming X AX
+Our Top Pick: Gigabyte B650 Gaming X AX

 PRT_Gigabyte B650 Gaming X AX